 Getting a virus on your device or browser is no fun.
 Luckily, there are some things you can do to avoid it.
 Here are some actions you can take to protect your PC from malware:

 - Use antivirus software.
 A good antivirus software will scan every file on your device, recommend actions to take in case of malware infections, and provide an all-around device protection.
-Our favorite antivirus is Bitdefender.
+Our favorite antivirus is TotalAV.

 - Avoid untrustworthy websites.
 Suspicious websites may contain malicious links or pop-up messages saying your device has been infected with malware when it, in fact, hasn’t.